Hendy/umbraco-look/README.md

 	NodeQuery = new NodeQuery() {
 		Types = new NodeType[] { NodeType.Content, NodeType.Media, NodeType.Member },
-		TypeAliases = new string[] { "myDocTypeAlias" }, // TODO: rename to Aliases
+		Aliases = new string[] { "myDocTypeAlias", "myMediaTypeAlias" },
 		NotIds = new int[] { 123 } // (eg. exclude current page)
 	},

 	NameQuery = new NameQuery() {
-		Is = "Abc123Xyz", // the name must be equal to this string StartsWith = "Abc", // the name must start with this string EndsWith = "Xyz",  // the name must end with this string Contains = "123", // the name must contain this string CaseSenstive = true // applies to all: Is, StartsWith, EndsWith & Contains },
+		Is = "Abc123Xyz", // the name must be equal to this string StartsWith = "Abc", // the name must start with this string Contains = "123", // the name must contain this string EndsWith = "Xyz",  // the name must end with this string CaseSenstive = true // applies to all: Is, StartsWith, EndsWith & Contains },

 	DateQuery = new DateQuery() {
 		After = new DateTime(2005, 02, 16),
 		Before = null
-		//TODO: boundary mode
 	},

 	TextQuery = new TextQuery() {